Skip to main content

 • Structure:

-• Inner Dict[str, List[int]]: Keys are input names; values are tensor dimensions (shapes).
+• Inner Dict[str, List[int]]: Key is input name, value is input tensor dimensions (shape).

 • Example: